chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 Every terminal and non-terminal symbol is associated with the type of a semantic value.
-In the `auto` mode types and semantic actions are always automatically created unless overrides are provided.
+In the `auto` mode types and semantic actions are automatically created unless overrides are provided.

 > **All such types are expected to impl `Default` and `Debug`**.